Skip to main content

 Tree-lined side of the Capitol building

-WASHINGTON, D.C. – Today, Congresswoman Doris Matsui (CA-07) released the following statement after the passing of former Supreme Court Justice Sandra Day O’Connor.
+WASHINGTON, D.C. – Today, Congresswoman Doris Matsui (CA-07) issued the following statement after the House voted on H.R.
+7217.